bellmit/attic/articles/conduct.rst

 12. Unwelcome sexual attention;

-13. Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others;
+13. Pattern of inappropriate social contact, such as requesting or assuming inappropriate levels of intimacy with others;

 14. Continued one-on-one communication after requests to cease;